tuckthomas/OpnLend/README.md

 ## Loans
 ### Primary Design
-1. New Loan Requests, which exist for the purpose of underwriting new money requests.
+- New Loan Requests, which exist for the purpose of underwriting new money requests.
 If integration of existing loans exists, allows for the ability for the auto-merging of approved, funded loans from the New Loan Requests table to the Existing Loans table.
-2. Existing Loans, allowing for portfolio management, loan renewals, loan reviews, modifications, change of terms, etc.
+- Existing Loans, allowing for portfolio management, loan renewals, loan reviews, modifications, change of terms, etc.

 ### Primary Loan (Structure) Details
-1. Stores the (temporary) New Loan Request Account Number or the existing Account Number if within the Existing Loans table.
+- Stores the (temporary) New Loan Request Account Number or the existing Account Number if within the Existing Loans table.
-2. Additional Primary Structure fields include, but are not limited to: Loan Amount, Loan Product, Loan Term, Loan Amortization (if applicable depending on chosen Loan Product), and various Pricing Terms.
+- Additional Primary Structure fields include, but are not limited to: Loan Amount, Loan Product, Loan Term, Loan Amortization (if applicable depending on chosen Loan Product), and various Pricing Terms.

-### Loan >>> Loan Roles Foreign Key Relationship
+### Loan Roles Foreign Key Relationship
-1. Loan Roles: Defines Borrower, Co-Borrower(s), and Guarantors.
+- Loan Roles: Defines Borrower, Co-Borrower(s), and Guarantors.
-2. Additional fields include Guaranty Indebtedness (i.e., unlimited vs limited; if limited, dollar amount or percentage of commitment) and Guaranty Security (collateral pledged).
+- Additional fields include Guaranty Indebtedness (i.e., unlimited vs limited; if limited, dollar amount or percentage of commitment) and Guaranty Security (collateral pledged).

-### Loan >>> Loan Collateral Schedule Foreign Key Relationship
+### Loan Collateral Schedule Foreign Key Relationship
-1. Allows for the assignment of Collateral from the available 'Collateral Pool'.
+- Allows for the assignment of Collateral from the available 'Collateral Pool'.

-### Loan >>> Loan Ticklers
+### Loan Ticklers
-1. Document reporting requirements assigned at the loan level.
+- Document reporting requirements assigned at the loan level.

-### Loan >>> Loan Fees / Vendor Management
+### Loan Fees / Vendor Management
-1. Assigns individual loan fees, including the ability to import directly from Vendor Management (i.e., ordering appraisals, environmental due diligence, etc.)
+- Assigns individual loan fees, including the ability to import directly from Vendor Management (i.e., ordering appraisals, environmental due diligence, etc.)

-### Loan >>> Loan's Sources of Repayment
+### Loan's Sources of Repayment
-1. Detailed description to be added at a later date....
+- Detailed description to be added at a later date....

-### Loan >>> Loan Risk Rating
+### Loan Risk Rating
-1. Detailed description to be added at a later date....
+- Detailed description to be added at a later date....

 ## Deposits
 Detailed description to be added at a later date....

 ## Loan Applications
 Initial design is to include:
-1. Build-an-Application Module: Will allow for an institution to quickly build an onlie loan application that will automatically sync to a 'New Money Request' within the 'Loan' app.
+- Build-an-Application Module: Will allow for an institution to quickly build an onlie loan application that will automatically sync to a 'New Money Request' within the 'Loan' app.
-2. SBA 7a Application Web Forms: Will include API configuration per the publicly available API documents from the SBA.
+- SBA 7a Application Web Forms: Will include API configuration per the publicly available API documents from the SBA.
-3. SBA 504 Web Forms: Will include API configuration per the publicly available API documents from the SBA.
+- SBA 504 Web Forms: Will include API configuration per the publicly available API documents from the SBA.
-4. USDA FSA Web Forms: I need to reserach whether an API is available.
+- USDA FSA Web Forms: I need to reserach whether an API is available.

 ## Portfolio Management
 Detailed description to be added at a later date....

 ## Document Portal
-Ultimately, I may integrate an existing open source document management solution as an optional download, as financial institutions may prefer to have their documents stored on their existing primary source of retention.
+I may integrate an existing open source document management solution as an optional download, as financial institutions may prefer to have their documents stored on their existing primary source of retention.

 ## Additional General Design Definitions to be Added Later